ncbi/robotframework-pageobjects/README.md

 ## Setting Options

-### Built-in IFT options
+### Built-in options for `Page`

-IFT test-runs always require at least the setting of one option external to the test case: `baseurl`.
+Test-runs always require at least the setting of one option external to the test case: `baseurl`.
 Setting `baseurl` allows the page object to define its `uri` independent of the host.
 This allows you to easily run your tests on a dev/qa/production host without having to change your page object.
 You can set a default `baseurl` by setting a `baseurl` property on your page object class.
 The base `Page` class defines several other built-in options relevant whether using your page objects in Robot or plain, Python tests.
 These are:

 - baseurl: The host for any tests you run.
 This facilitates test portability between different environments instead of hardcoding the test environment into the test.